 - the FEIN of the company from which you acquired the loss, - the reason (e.g., merger) you are allowed to use that company's losses, and - the date you acquired the loss.

-=Note→ For more information, see the Illinois Net Loss Deduction questions in the General Information section of these instructions and Appendix C.
+=Note→ For more information, see the Schedule NLD instructions.

 Step 8 - Figure the taxes, surcharges, passthrough withholding, and penalty you owe

 Line 52 - Follow the instructions on the form.